AndersDeath/diary2/000-current.md

 # 18 April - Donnerstag - Berlin - 574 Tag der Einwanderung - Cold Cloudy

 I was coding for a whole day and to be hones lost the track what I needed to do.
 I am really tired and want just to lie and die.
 I had a german class today it was really hard and heavy I feel so stupid and so.
 Learning is so hard process for me that I just feel myself as a some stupid bag of shit.
 In the evening just after lesson I was on Berlin React meetup where enjoyed two presentations and then came back home.
 I still cannot get why people here drink been on professional meetups.
+I cancelled alcohol finally this year.